Miyetti Allah declares National VP, Lamido, missing

 By Ibrahim Hassan-Wuyo

 The Miyetti Allah Cattle Breeders Association of Nigeria (MACBAN) has declared that its National Vice President, Engr.
-Munnir Atiku Lamido is missing.
+Munnir Atiku Lamido was missing.

-Disclosing this in a statement on Friday the National PRO, MACBAN, Alhaji Muhammad Nura Abdullahi, stated that: “we wish to bring to the notice of the general public and the security agencies that Engr.
+In a statement on Friday issued by the National PRO, MACBAN, Alhaji Muhammad Nura Abdullahi, the association stated that “we wish to bring to the notice of the general public and the security agencies that Engr.
 Munnir Atiku Lamido is missing.
 Engr.
-Munnir is the National Vice President of MACBAN.”
+Munnir is the National Vice President of MACBAN.

-“He left his house in Katsina State on Friday 23th June, 2023 with the intention of traveling to kaduna.
+“He left his house in Katsina State on Friday 23th June 2023 with the intention of travelling to Kaduna.
 He has been missing since then,” he said.

 Disclaimer